- Lifestyle Services

 You will be required to connect with clients on an individual and small group basis, understand their needs and create an environment that enhances learning and significantly improves the lives of vulnerable people in our community.

 This is a casual role.
-Flexible hours are available weekdays, weekends and evenings with a focus on After School Care and School Holiday times, dependent on program needs.
+Flexible hours are available weekdays, with a focus on After School Care and School Holiday times, dependent on program needs.
 You must be willing to work across various ACT locations.

 Duties and responsibilities

 - Provide support on a one on one basis

 - Work with small or large groups of clients